 Eco-congregation provides an environmental toolkit to enable churches to become “greener” in such areas as worship, theology, children and youth work, church premises and land, ethical finance, lifestyle and community and global outreach.

-The Eco-Congregation Award is a scheme run by by the Christian environmental charity A Rocha www.ecocongregation.org on behalf of Churches Together in Britain and Ireland, and it is given to churches which have carried out an environmental check-up, have helped their congregation make the connection between their Christian faith and environmental concerns, and have taken practical steps to put those concerns into action.
-At church meeting in January 2009, St Paul’s decided to work towards becoming an Eco-Congregation, and following an assessment at an environmental Parade service led by the Boys’ Brigade, St Paul’s was given the eco-congregation award in February 2011.
+The Eco-Congregation Award is a scheme run by the Christian environmental charity A Rocha www.ecocongregation.org on behalf of Churches Together in Britain and Ireland, and it is given to churches which have carried out an environmental review, have helped their congregation make the connection between their Christian faith and environmental concerns, and have taken practical steps to put those concerns into action.
+St Paul’s first received an eco-congregation award in February 2011.
 This was presented to St Paul’s by our local MP, Dr Phillip Lee, at a morning church service in June 2011.

 In 2015 we were accredited with our second Eco-Congregation award, which was presented to St Paul’s by Councillor Chris Turrell, Bracknell Forest Council Executive Member for Planning and Transport in June 2016.